-Cynthia is a rising senior at the University of Hong Kong and a research intern at UC Berkeley's Center for Human Compatible AI working on self-supervised learning and imitation learning.
-She is deeply passionate about developing AI systems that are beneficial to society and recently had her paper published at a top AI conference ECCV.
-At the same time, she is on the organizing board of AI safety related workshops at two other top conferences AAAI and IJCAI.
-Prior to this, Cynthia spent her undergrad years as a visiting student at Stanford University and Columbia University.
-Cynthia has been on the EAHK team for the past four years and deeply cares about global poverty and climate change.
+Cynthia is currently a research intern at Prof. Stuart Russell's group at UC Berkeley working on AI's efficient learning of human preferences.
+She is deeply passionate about developing AI systems that are beneficial to society and align with human values.
+Cynthia is among the Organizing Committee of SafeAI workshops at top AI conferences, where she helps with growing the AI alignment research field.
+Prior to this, she spent her undergrad years at Stanford University, Columbia University, and The University of Hong Kong.
+Cynthia has been involved in the EAHK community for the past four years and deeply cares about global poverty and climate change.
 Besides her care for the world, she loves playing the piano and hosted her first personal concert at the age of 15.
 You can find out more about Cynthia at her website.

 Jenny is a PhD student in political science at Columbia University and a former member of the EAHK executive team.
 Her main EA interests lie at the intersections of international relations, AI governance, and global catastrophic risks (GCRs).
 She is a summer fellow at the Future of Humanity Institute at Oxford University, where she conducts research on international cooperation against GCRs.
 Jenny was previously a Tianxia Fellow, an author of 80,000 Hours’ new China specialist guide, and a regular contributor to Intellisia Institute’s AI Insights Weekly report.
 She received her BA (first-class honors) at HKU and participated in exchange programs at the University of Chicago, Cambridge University, and Peking University.
 As an undergraduate, she was a Rhodes Scholarship finalist and winner of the Social Science Research Council’s (SSRC) 2019 Blog Post Contest.